angular/angular/guides/creating-a-custom-form-field-control.md

 #### `empty`

 This property indicates whether the form field control is empty.
-For our control, we'll consider it empty if all of the parts are empty.
+For our control, we'll consider it empty if all the parts are empty.

 ```ts
 get empty() {